Vertical Garden in Dense City

 The park is divided into 3 areas, and the main highlight, known as the Southern Gardens, is opened to public since June 29, 2012.
 This area took up half of the complex (54 hectares), designed by UK architectural firm’s Grand & Associates.
 The Southern Garden, features conservatory biomes, a lake system, and a ‘Supertrees’ grove.

-Supertrees are a collection of 18 man-made structures 25 to 50 metres high (9 to 16 storeys), located in three separate clusters within the gardens.
+Supertrees are a collection of 18 man-made structures 25 to 50 meters high (9 to 16 storeys), located in three separate clusters within the gardens.
 Each Supertree is designed as a vertical garden that would be planted over with ferns, orchids, climbers and other exotic plants.
 The wide overhanging canopy provides a platform for photovoltaic array of solar panels, highlighting the sustainability feature that the Supertrees operations are self-supported.
-The tallest 50-metres Supertree houses a bistro at the top and there is also a 128-metres long aerial walkway suspended at a height of 22 metres linking the two 42-metre Supertrees for visitors to enjoy an aerial view of the Gardens.
+The tallest 50-meter Supertree houses a bistro at the top and there is also a 128-meter long aerial walkway suspended at a height of 22 meters linking the two 42-meter Supertrees for visitors to enjoy an aerial view of the Gardens.

 Special structure, special concrete

 Holcim shares the pride to have its innovative solutions as part of Singapore’s national landmark and sustainability icon.
-We like to collaborate with more partners like NParks who appreciates and helps the realization of full potential of sustainable and other innovative solutions.
+It is an honor to collaborate with partner like NParks who appreciates and helps the realization of full potential of sustainable and other innovative solutions.